Last Updated on March 26, 2023

 Where to stay in Brooklyn: The best areas for Airbnb’s in Brooklyn

-Greenpoint: Greenpoint is just north of Williamsburg, a charming neighborhood with a plethora of restaurants and cafes, beautiful architecture and a tranquil vibe.
-The only thing that’s not great about Greenpoint is the fact that there’s no direct connection to Manhattan.
+Greenpoint is just north of Williamsburg, a charming neighborhood with a plethora of restaurants and cafes, beautiful architecture and a tranquil vibe.
+The only thing that’s not great about Greenpoint is the fact that there’s no direct subway connection to Manhattan.
 You have to take the G (subway) either south to Williamsburg and connect to the L, or north to Queens and connect to the E / M / 7 trains to get to Manhattan.
+However, that means it’s not overrun by tourists and the neighborhood has a truly authentic Brooklyn vibe: locals only!

 Where to stay in Brooklyn: Airbnb vs Hotel